Drivers convicted of fleeing in order to avoid arrest for the violation of any Nebraska law can have their license revoked.

 Explanation

 Drivers who flee from a law enforcement officer to avoid citation or arrest for the violation of any Nebraska law which constitutes a traffic infraction, misdemeanor infraction, or violates any city or village ordinance (except non-moving traffic violations) commit a Class I Misdemeanor.
-Their driver's license revoked.
+Their driver's license will be revoked.

 Answer Statistics